 Products are one of the key elements of a project in Semly.
-Thanks to them, the system can analyze not only the brand itself, but also a specific offer: product names, descriptions, categories, prices, availability, and links to product pages.
+Thanks to them, the system can analyze not only the brand itself, but also a specific offer: product names, descriptions, categories, prices, availability and links to product pages.

-If you run an online store, adding a product file lets Semly better understand what you sell and for which customer questions your products should appear in AI answers.
+If you run an online store, adding a product feed file lets Semly better understand what you sell and for which customer questions your products should appear in AI answers.

 The file can contain data such as: